uo-cmor/cmor.tools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cmor.tools is to provide standardised tools to initialise a research project folder, undertake analysis, and generate output reports (journal manuscripts, etc.) for research projects undertaken at CMOR.
+The goal of the CMOR Tools ecosystem is to provide standardised tools to initialise a research project folder, undertake analysis, and generate output reports (journal manuscripts, etc.) for research projects undertaken at CMOR.
+This package installs and loads all packages in the ecosystem.

 ## Installation